Required

 Fourth Degree Burglary

-There are four separate ways an individual can be found guilty of burglary in the fourth degree.
+There are four separate ways an individual can be found guilty of burglary in the fourth degree in Maryland.

 • If the perpetrator breaks and enters into the home of another person.